Planning to Sell Your Business? - Know your objectives in the sale of your business

 In selling a business, your motivations are the key to determining the sales process.
 However, the way the sale is to be structured is dictated by your objectives, or your expected outcomes of the sale.
-The deal’s structure would be very different, for example, if your sole objective is to get the highest price for the business without regard for your employees, than if one of your primary objectives was to do the most to protect your employees.
+The deal’s structure would be very different, for example, if your sole objective was to get the highest price for the business without regard for your employees, than if one of your primary objectives was to do the most to protect your employees.
 The former would require a completely different buyer and deal than the latter.
-So, having clearly defined objectives at the outset is critical to achieving a successful outcome.
+So having clearly defined objectives at the outset is critical to achieving a successful outcome.

 Defining and Prioritizing your Objectives